bmeurant/technical-docs/software-architecture/architectural-patterns/esb.md

 5.  **O - Operate**: Managing the operational aspects, such as monitoring, error handling, and security.

 ### Protocol Conversion
 One of the ESB's most powerful features is **Protocol Translation**.
 It can accept a request via **HTTP/REST**, convert it to **JMS** for a message queue, or **FTP** for a legacy mainframe, and then return the response over HTTP.

-This abstracts the complexity of the backend systems from the consumer.
+> [!TIP]
+> This capability is invaluable for **Legacy Modernization**.
+It allows you to expose ancient mainframes as modern REST APIs without touching the legacy code, effectively extending the lifespan of critical systems.

 ---